 Step 5: About two weeks after testing, the assessor and parents will meet for one hour of feedback.
 A visual presentation of the testing results will be given to parents at this time.
 The final assessment report will be mailed to the parents in a timely manner after the completion of the assessment process.
 The remaining balance of the assessment fee will be due at the time of parent feedback.

-The complete battery of assessments is value priced at $1350
+The complete battery of assessments is $1350

 Lindsay Talley is a current doctoral student at University of North Texas.
 She has extensive experience working with children through play therapy as well as through psychoeducational assessments.
 Under the supervision of His Story’s director, Matthew LaGrange, Ph.D., Lindsay is excited to offer assessments at His Story to children and their families.
 Lindsay believes that with better understanding of a child’s cognitive, social, emotional, and behavioral strengths and needs can lead to better support for the child’s healthy and happy development.
 Click here to read her complete bio.